StarCitizenTools/starcitizen-tools/extensions/WikiSEO/README.md

 ## Configuration
 The following variables are in use by this extension.

+### $wgWikiSeoDefaultImage
+Set a default image to use if no image is set on the site.
+If this variable is not set the sites logo will be used.
+Usage: $wgWikiSeoDefaultImage = 'File:Localfile.jpg';.

 ### $wgGoogleSiteVerificationKey
 Setting this variable will add a ``<meta name="google-site-verification" content="CODE">`` tag to every page.
 Usage: $wgGoogleSiteVerificationKey = 'CODE';.